gregorywmorris/dcj-manufacturing-oil-rig/README.md

     * The data is collected in 3-month cohorts starting at midnight on the first day.
     * The data is considered as recorded every 60 minutes for project purposes.
     * The last day will be a few hours short for scheduled maintenance after each cohort.
-4. There is only one profile.txt, reuse data as if there was one for each cohort.
+4. There is only one profile.txt, reuse the data for each cohort.
 5. The scientists use AWS Sagemaker.

 ## System Design